-- 15. Relator lives in Soddy-Daisy, Tenn., and is an investigative journalist 12 years on the FM airwaves at 107.5 and 106.1 FM Eagle Radio Network.
-He blogs about police nonprofit sector of journalism law, courts and in the DavidTulis.Substack.com and TNtrafficticket.US.
+- 12. Relator in a Tennessean who lives in Soddy-Daisy in Hamilton County.
+He is an investigative journalist 12 years covering law, courts and police on the airwaves at 107.5 and 106.1 FM Eagle Radio Network.
+He reports in the public interest nonprofit sector at TNtrafficticket.US and DavidTulis.Substack.com.
 Relator holds a master's degree in English from University of Tennessee, a bachelor's degree in English from University of Virginia, and is married with four grown homeschooled children.
 He worked 24 years as copy editor at Chattanooga Times Free Press, handling the business section of the newspaper.
-Relator sues on his own behalf in his proper person, seeking injunctive relief from respondent to benefit the general public and himself in the public interest. - 16.
-Commissioner David Gerregano oversees the department of revenue, the employees and agents of which obey his policy and program during the time involved in controverted events in the case.
+Relator sues on his own behalf in his proper person and to benefit the general public. - 13.
+Cmsr.
+David Gerregano, an attorney, oversees the department of revenue, the employees and agents of which obey his policy and program during the time involved in controverted events in the case.
 Respondent is served at the department of revenue at 500 Deaderick St., Nashville, Tenn.
-37242. - 17.
-Jeff Long is commissioner of safety.
+37242. - 14.
+Cmsr.
+Jeff Long, an attorney, is commissioner of safety.
 The commissioner is served at the department of safety at 312 Rosa L. Parks Ave., Nashville, Tenn.
-37243
+37243.